 After quitting tobacco, staying tobacco-free is a daily effort.
 Staying Tobacco Free is focused on keeping up with the healthy habits created through the Quitting Tobacco program.
 This program is ideal for participants who have quit using tobacco in the past 12 months.
 Key components of the program are trigger avoidance and social support.

 - Access Well onTarget® by logging in to Blue Access for MembersSM and clicking on the Well onTarget link on the left side of the homepage, under “quick links.”

 - Click “menu” in the upper left corner.

 - Select “Quitting Tobacco” or "Staying Tobacco Free"

-More tobacco cessation programs and some prescription drugs are available at no cost to eligible HealthSelect participants.
+More tobacco cessation programs, including access to the “Kicking the Habit” presentation, and some prescription drugs are available at no cost to eligible HealthSelect participants.
 For questions or more information about quitting tobacco, contact a BCBSTX Personal Health Assistant.
 If you have questions about prescription drug coverage for tobacco cessation, contact your current pharmacy plan.